How Japan's vaccine drive turned into a comeback story

 As recently as a month ago, the dominant narrative surrounding Japan’s COVID-19 vaccine rollout drive was that it was exceedingly sluggish.
-Now, that has evolved into something of a comeback story.
+Now, it has evolved into something of a comeback story.

 A raft of efforts by the central government to speed up the campaign have finally paid off over the past few weeks, bringing the nation ever closer to Prime Minister Yoshihide Suga’s goal of administering 1 million shots a day by the end of July, an aspiration that at one time appeared to be a pipe dream.